mcoo2004/N-Queens-Problem/README.md

 This programming assignment involves solving the N-Queens problem, which is a classic problem in computer science and chess.
 The goal is to place N queens on an N×N chessboard in such a way that no two queens threaten each other.
 Accordingly, no two queens can share the same row, column, or diagonal.

-## Programming Languages

-You can implement the solution in any of the following programming languages:
-- C
-- C++
-- Java
-- Python

-## Instructions

 ### Input